 Damage to Materials

-- When you check out library materials, you are responsible for returning the materials in the same condition you signed them out.
+When you check out library materials, you are responsible for returning the materials in the same condition you signed them out.
+A charge for damaged items may be applied to a borrower’s account for the following reasons:

 Academic Libraries across Canada benefit from the gifts and donations of generous donors and patrons.
 St. Mary’s University Library acknowledges the benefit of such gifts that have enhanced the Library’s collections in support of the learning and teaching research goals of St. Mary’s University.